Practical Implications of Public Key Infrastructure for Identity

-The sender of a message can scramble it using their private key, and a recipient, who can unscramble the message with the public key, can be sure that the message was sent by the owner of the private key and has not been modified in transit5.
+The owner of a private key can use it to scramble a message, and a recipient can only unscramble the message with the public key.
+The recipient can be sure that the private key owner sent the message and that it has not been modified in transit.
+5

-In asymmetric cryptography, “encryption” refers to scrambling a message with the public key, and “signature” refers to scrambling a message with the private key.
+In asymmetric cryptography, “ encryption” refers to scrambling data with the public key, and “ signature” refers to scrambling data with the private key.

-The user can provide a signed message for the validator to decrypt.
-Alternatively, the validator can choose and encrypt data that the user must decrypt with the private key.
-In both scenarios, possession, and control of the private key, demonstrated by the ability to use the private key to encrypt or decrypt data, is sufficient to prove the user’s identity.
+The user can provide a signed message for the authenticating system to verify, or the authenticating system can generate and encrypt data that the user can only decrypt with their private key.
+In both scenarios, possession of the private key, demonstrated by the ability to use the private key to decrypt or sign data, proves the user's identity.

 Public Key Certificates

-A public key certificate contains at least three critical pieces of information:
+A public key certificate contains several critical pieces of

-The public key certificate is a file structured in a particular way, defined by the X.509.3 standard, which contains the user’s public key and their identifiers and some critical metadata.6 The package is signed using the private key of a trusted third party, called a “Certificate Authority.”
+A public key certificate is a file with a prescribed structure defined by the X.509 v3 standard and refined by RFC 5280.
+It contains the user's public key, their identifiers, and important metadata about the certificate itself.
+6 The file is digitally signed using the private key of a trusted third party, called a "Certificate Authority."

 Who Can Get a Certificate

-Non-person entities: Examples of non-person entities include devices like routers, software services like web or email servers, IoT devices, or other non-human entities like software providers who digitally sign software packages.
+- Non-person entities: Examples of non-person entities include devices like routers, software services like web or email servers, IoT devices, and other non-human entities like software providers who digitally sign software packages.

-Roles: Sometimes, a person may be acting in a role, such as “Software Release Manager” or “Doctor on call.”
-A certificate can be issued to someone acting in a role, which allows them to authenticate in the persona of their role.
+- Roles: Sometimes, a person may act in a role, such as "Software Release Manager" or "Doctor on call."
+A certificate authority can issue a certificate that identifies the user's role, allowing them to authenticate in the persona of that role.
 Role certificates are issued to individuals and contain a personal identifier for the person holding the private key to maintain individual accountability.
 Everyone with a role certificate has a unique private key.

-Groups: In some cases, a private key must be shared by several people.
-In this case, a certificate can be issued to a group.
-The certificate will identify the group, and additional security precautions will be taken to ensure that only authorized group members use the private key.
+- Groups: In some exceptional cases, several people share a private key.
+In this case, a certificate authority can issue a certificate to a group.
+The certificate will identify the group, and the group members will take additional security precautions to ensure that only authorized members use the private key.

 How Are PKI Certificates Like Other Credentials, and How Are They Different?

-A public key certificate file contains all the information necessary to authenticate the Subject: For most other credential types, each authentication challenge requires the involvement of the credential issuer.
-By contrast, a PKI authentication can occur without any direct interaction with the issuing Certificate Authority.
-The user generally provides a secret to activate the private key, such as a PIN or password.
-This secret is input directly to the software or device containing the private key; it is not provided to the Certificate Authority.
+For most other credential types, each authentication challenge requires the involvement of the credential issuer.
+When a user enters a password, the authenticating system must check it against the directory or database where the user created their account.
+By contrast, PKI authentication can occur without directly interacting with the issuing Certificate Authority.
+The user generally activates the private key with a secret, such as a PIN or a password, but his secret is entered directly into the software or device containing the private key; the user does not provide it to the Certificate Authority.

-There are several technologies designed to protect private keys, including Hardware Security Modules (HSMs) or personal tokens such as the YubiKey Security Key or SafeNet eToken Smart Card.
+Several technologies are available to protect private keys, including Hardware Security Modules (HSMs) or personal tokens such as the YubiKey Security Key or SafeNet eToken Smart Card.
 The United States National Institute of Standards and Technology (NIST) has published a standard, Federal Information Processing Standard (FIPS) 140, and has implemented the Cryptographic Module Validation Program (CMVP) to ensure that HSMs implement proper cryptographic algorithms and key protections for private keys.

-The security properties of PKI credentials mean that they can provide a higher level of identity assurance than other kinds of credentials.
-The highest levels of assurance defined by governments are usually reserved for PKI certificates stored on smart cards.
-This security comes at a cost, both in terms of direct costs and additional complexity.
+The security properties of PKI credentials mean they can provide a higher level of identity assurance than other kinds of credentials.
+Governments reserve the highest levels of assurance defined by governments for PKI certificates stored on smart cards.
+This security comes at a price in terms of direct costs and additional complexity.